bsniv/OrchestrationService/README.md

 # Orchestration Service
 This service is in charge of managing subnets, allocating and deallocating private ips.

+Currently offboarding is done through Api call, I've not implemented a TTL mechanism which can timeout to offboard clients.

 # Infra
 The service is based on Net 6.0 and written in C#.
 It is running on top of linux containers, and can be deployed easily through docker.
 The following Apis were created: